-Behavior Based Observation
+Behaviour Based Observation

-Behaviors based observations both "safe" and "at risk" are tracked, analyzed and trended for daily, weekly or monthly reporting.
-There is a direct focus on the safe observation as this will result in a safer workplace for all, whereas addressing at risk behaviors correct issues before they become an incident or injury event.
+Behaviours based observations both "safe" and "at risk" are tracked, analyzed and trended for daily, weekly or monthly reporting.
+There is a direct focus on the safe observation as this will result in a safer workplace for all, whereas addressing at risk behaviours correct issues before they become an incident or injury event.